On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: Inaudible properties

-\emph{One cannot hear the fundamental group of a broken drum}.
+\subsection{One cannot hear the fundamental group of a broken drum}

-Isospectral manifolds with different fundamental groups first appeared in~\cite{Vign'eras1980,Vign'eras1980a}, which contains closed hyperbolic examples.
-Recently, planar examples with mixed boundary conditions were found~\cite{LevitinParnovskiPolterovich2006}.
-Similar domains can be constructed from the transplantable pairs in Appendix~\ref{sec:PairsWithFourVerticesAndThreeEdgeColours}.
-In contrast, transplantable connected graphs with homogeneous loop signs can be seen to have loopless versions with isomorphic fundamental groups.
-More precisely, if a connected loop-signed graph with either Dirichlet or Neumann loops only is given by the $\NumberOfVertices\times\NumberOfVertices$ adjacency matrices $(\AdjacencyMatrix^{\Colour})_{\Colour=1}^{\NumberOfColours}$, then the number $\NumberOfVertices$ of vertices, and the number $E$ of edges of its loopless version is determined by expressions of the form~\eqref{eq:TraceCondition}, namely,
+Isospectral manifolds with different fundamental groups first appeared in~\cite{Vign'eras1980,Vign'eras1980a}.
+Planar examples with mixed boundary conditions were presented in~\cite{LevitinParnovskiPolterovich2006}.
+Similar examples can be obtained from Figure~\ref{fig:Appendix-4-vertices-per-graph} in the appendix.
+In contrast, transplantable connected graphs with uniform loop signs have loopless versions with isomorphic fundamental groups, which can be seen as follows.
+If a connected loop-signed graph with either Dirichlet or Neumann loops is given by the $\NumberOfVertices\times\NumberOfVertices$ adjacency matrices $(\AdjacencyMatrix^{\Colour})_{\Colour=1}^{\NumberOfColours}$, then the number~$\NumberOfVertices$ of vertices and the number~$E$ of edges that belong to its loopless version are determined by expressions of the form~(\ref{eq:TraceCondition}), namely,